boycce/monastery/docs/model/update.md

 # `model.update`

-Update document(s) in a collection and calls model hooks: `beforeUpdate`,  `afterUpdate`.
+Update document(s) in a collection and calls model hooks: `beforeValidate`,  `beforeUpdate`,  `afterUpdate`.
 By default this method method updates a single document.
 Set the `multi` mongodb option to update all documents that match the query criteria.

 ### Arguments